homan-uppu/writing/2-Essays/Winners take all.md

 Today, even in many of the poorest communities around the world, many kids have the ability to create, to speak their minds in ways their grandparents couldn't dream of, and have access to information and knowledge through the internet that is barely less than the richest kid living in a Manhattan high rise.

 Yet, it's undeniable that the rich child that has access to higher quality, personalized, feedback, more competent, ambitious peers, a stronger safety net, and more supportive loving parents, has an unfair advantage.
-We still have a lot of work to do.
+We have a lot of work to bridge this gap.
+When we do we'll find the world more unequal than ever before.

 ---